Vicken-Ghoubiguian/node_world_server/README.md

 # Running the web app passing in parameter `openWeatherAPIKey` (corresponding to the OpenWeather API key) and `fontAwesomeKit` (corresponding to the Font Awesome kit) both required to run it...
 $ npm start -- --openWeatherAPIKey="<your_openweather_API_key>" --fontAwesomeKit="<your_font_awesome_kit>"
 ```
+Congratulations, now the `node_world_server web` application is working.
+To access this application, type the following address in the bar of your browser: `http://localhost/`.

+It's now your turn to play.
+Now enjoy...

 #### For more informations: